-Regulations on courier services (GrabExpress)
+Regulations on Courier Services (GrabExpress)

 The Postal Services Act 2012 (the "PSA") provides for the licensing of postal services and the regulation of the postal services industry.
 The Malaysian Communications and Multimedia Commission (the "MCMC") is responsible for overseeing and regulating the postal and courier services in Malaysia.
 The PSA provides for two forms of licenses: (i) a universal service license or (ii) a non-universal service license, for the provision of postal services on such terms and conditions as the Minister of Communications and Multimedia thinks fit and in accordance with the Act.
 "Universal service" means postal services, which include basic postal services determined by the MCMC to be provided to consumers throughout Malaysia, at the prescribed rates while "non-universal service" means postal services that may be provided to consumers at rates other than the prescribed rates of the universal service.
-There are three classes of non-universal service license, i.e. Class A (provision of international and domestic courier service in Malaysia), Class B (provision of international inbound courier service and domestic courier service in Malaysia) or Class C (to provide for intra-state domestic courier service in Malaysia).
+There are three classes of non-universal service license, i.e., Class A (provision of international and domestic courier service in Malaysia), Class B (provision of international inbound courier service and domestic courier service in Malaysia).
 The PSA contains, among others, principles on rates settings, general competition practices and provisions on consumer protection that are applicable to postal services licensees.
-Under Section 14 of the PSA, if a licensee fails to comply with the conditions of a license issued by MCMC under the PSA, the licensee shall upon conviction be liable to pay a fine not exceeding MYR300,000 or imprisonment for a term not exceeding three years or both.
-Section 17 of the PSA, on the other hand, empowers the minister to suspend or revoke the license if the licensee fails to comply with the provision of the Act or the provision of the conditions stipulated in the license.
-Section 16 of the PSA prohibits the assignment and transfer of license, where upon conviction, the offender would be liable to pay a fine not exceeding MYR
+Under Section 14 of the PSA, if a licensee fails to comply with the conditions of a license issued by MCMC under the PSA, the licensee shall upon conviction be liable to pay a fine of up to MYR 300,000 (approximately \$65,000) and/or imprisonment for a term up to three years.
+Section 17 of the PSA, on the other hand, empowers the minister to suspend or revoke the license fails to comply with the provision of the conditions stipulated in the license.
+Section 16 of the PSA prohibits the assignment and transfer of license, where upon conviction, the offender would be liable to pay a fine of up to MYR 500,000 (approximately \$109,000) and/or imprisonment for a term up to five years.

 In a public consultation document published on July 5, 2021, MCMC states that it plans to introduce a new courier licensing policy and framework based on the guiding principles of, among others, moving from laissez-faire to sustainability model, taking a risk-based approach, having a fair licensing fee structure and being data driven.
 The public consultation document also proposes three new classes for courier service licenses, namely N-Courier (for national delivery service), U-Courier (for urban delivery service) and I-Courier (for pick-up drop off points and intermediary service).
 For each of these classes of courier service licenses, certain criteria would need to be met such as minimum paid-up capital requirements and even a majority local equity requirement for N-Courier licensees.
-Other than the new classes of licenses, the public consultation document also proposes a new annual license fee model as well as proposes to introduce new special license conditions.
-According to the MCMC, all existing licensees will be migrated to U-Courier licenses whilst the process for N-Courier will be done through an application process under guidance by the MCMC.
-New independent pick-up drop off players may apply under the normal process for I-Courier.
+Other than the new classes of licenses, the public consultation document also proposes a new annual license fee model and introduces new special license conditions.
+Based on the public consultation document, all existing licensees are proposed to be migrated to the new licensing framework by December 31, 2022 even though the tenure of their existing licenses have yet to expire.
+However, to date, this new licensing policy and framework has not been implemented and the existing framework remains applicable.